 4. Bag the Cutting

 This is the heart of the plumeria bagging method.
-Place the entire potted cutting inside the plastic bag, ensuring the bag is large enough to cover the plant without touching the leaves too much.
+Place the entire potted cutting inside the plastic bag and make sure the bag is large enough to cover the plant without touching the leaves too much.
 The bag will create a humid environment around the cutting, replicating the moist air found in tropical regions.

 Seal the bag loosely with a twist tie or rubber band.
 If you're concerned about airflow, you can poke a few small holes in the bag to prevent excessive moisture buildup, which can lead to mold or rot.